atextor/OGIT-wiki/SGO---Entity-Record-Definion.md

-`Modify User` | The ID of the user-entity who modified this entity `Admin Contact` | The ID of the user-entity who maintains this entity on the SGO level `Tech Contact` | The ID of the user-entity who maintains this entity on the NTO level `History` | A list of DATE, ID, DESCRIPTION showing changes made when, by who and a description of the changes made.
+`Modify User` | The ID of the user-entity who modified this entity `Admin Contact` | The ID of the user-entity who maintains this entity on the SGO level `Tech Contact` | The ID of the user-entity who maintains this entity on the NTO level `History` | A list of `DATE`, `ID`, `DESCRIPTION` showing changes made when, by who and a description of the changes made.
 This is a list of  graph links to inactive versions
-`Verb Entity List` | A list of VERB ENTITY describing which verbs can be performed from this entity to another entity.
+`Verb Entity List` | A list of `VERB ENTITY` describing which verbs can be performed from this entity to another entity.
 `Entity Definition` | A URL where the definition for this entity can be obtained.
 This definition must include a type (XML, RDF, …)